Hoppseoy® RETURN TO BASE

 • Technical: Least-privilege access limits the damage a compromised account or a manipulated employee can cause.
 Enforce it.

-• Testing: Regular red team social engineering exercises — vishing, physical tailgating attempts, targeted pretexting — provide real behavioral feedback that no classroom training can replicate.
+• Testing: Regular red team exercises (vishing, physical tailgating, targeted pretexting) provide real behavioral feedback that no classroom training can replicate.

 • Digital Footprint Reduction: Remove unnecessary organizational detail from public-facing sources.
 The less attackers can collect, the weaker their pretexts.